freer4/elevuetor/elevuetor-js/README.md

 `_populate(record)`

-Takes a naked object of property:values (such as that returned from Mantle) and populates each model property.
+Takes a naked object of property:values (such as that returned from ElevuetorDotNet) and populates each model property.
 This may be very different from values seen through direct proeprty getting and setting.

 This does all the wiring for relationships and handles any data-type translations for those non-js-standard data types, such as guids, bit-arrays, flags, and points.

-You shouldn't be using this directly very often, Mantle should be populating your data automatically.
+You shouldn't be using this directly very often, ElevuetorDotNet should be populating your data automatically.

 ---

 `_out()`

-Returns the current values for the record, converted back to formats ready to be shipped back up to C# through Mantle.
+Returns the current values for the record, converted back to formats ready to be shipped back up to C# through ElevuetorDotNet.

 Again, you shouldn't be using this directly very often, mostly useful for debugging.